Quinoa Protein Power Bowl Recipe

+You may be wondering if eating certain foods at particular times alone or in certain combinations makes a difference.
 I was on New Day Northwest this week chatting about food combining – the myths and the truth.
-You may be wondering yourself if eating certain foods at particular times alone or in certain combinations makes a difference.
-Let me break it down here for you AND give you the best combination around this season: my Simple Quinoa Apple Power Bowl.
+Let me break it down here for you AND give you the best combination around this season: my Quinoa Power Bowl Recipe.

 Power bowls can be made from whatever you choose to put in them but when you’re thinking about a balanced meal, you want to focus on 3 things: complex carbs, protein, and a healthy fat source.

-On this segment, I decided to make a very simple, no-cook recipe because, as we get back into routine and head back to school this season, it’s all about quick, easy, healthy and delicious.
-This Simple Quinoa Apple Power Bowl can be assembled in minutes and features the best of fall flavors and nutrient-rich options for your lunch or after school/work snack.
+In this segment, I decided to make a very simple, no-cook recipe because we are all busy and could all use a go to meal that is all about quick, easy, healthy, and delicious.
+This Quinoa Power Bowl Recipe can be assembled in minutes and features the best of fall flavors and nutrient-rich options for your lunch or after school/work snack.

 The bottom line in all of this is that you need to trust your body.
-It is a brilliant organism and it knows how to deal with the food it eats to keep us safe and healthy.
-If you’re not feeling like this is true for you or if you’re having problems with digestion, let’s discuss, and I look forward to chatting more nutrition myths here on the blog and with New Day Northwest very soon.
+It is a brilliant organism and it knows how to deal with nutrients in the food we eat to keep us safe and healthy.
+If you’re not feeling like this is true for you or if you’re having problems with digestion, let’s discuss.
+I look forward to chatting more nutrition myths here on the blog and with New Day Northwest very soon.

 - 1/8 cup apple cider vinegar

 - 2 teaspoons Dijon mustard

 - 1/4 teaspoon salt

 - 1/4 teaspoon freshly ground black pepper